tudorioan903/german-power-consumption-analysis/README.md

 Key findings highlight a noticeable drop in consumption during COVID-19 lockdowns, shifts in daily demand patterns, and changes in the energy mix following the nuclear shutdown.

 ## 🌍 Data Source
 The dataset used in this project is based on publicly available electricity data from the European Network of Transmission System Operators for Electricity (ENTSO-E).

+The dataset contains over 380,000 hourly records spanning 2015–2026, sourced from the ENTSO-E Transparency Platform.

 * Original source: https://transparency.entsoe.eu/
 * Processed dataset: https://www.kaggle.com/datasets/samithsachidanandan/german-power-consumption